Store Hours

 What does direct sow mean?

-If the soil is pliable and warm, consider planting your fruit, flower, or veggie seeds directly into your garden.
+If the soil isn't cold and frozen, consider planting your fruit, flower, or vegetable seeds directly into your garden.
 This is called the "direct sow" method.
 The time to plant will be after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
 Consult your seed packet for when and how to sow seeds.

 What are seed tapes?